siinlab/barcode-detection/README.md

 - Push the branch (git push origin feature-branch).
 - Open a Pull Request.

 ## 📞 Contact
-If you have any questions or issues, feel free to reach out at:
+If you have any questions or issues, feel free to open a Github issue or reach out at [contact@siinlab.com](mailto:contact@siinlab.com).

-Email: contact@siinlab.com